How to switch your business and its processes to remote (step-by-step)

 Manage your time wisely

 Work/life balance has been a popular topic for a long time, but when you’re working from home that balance can be a lot harder.
 A lot of the following steps help restore that balance, but it all starts with managing your time appropriately.
-If you find yourself getting to the end of the day and not knowing where that time went, there are plenty of time management tools out there.
-I prefer Clockify.
+If you find yourself getting to the end of the day and not knowing where that time went, consider using a work time calculator.

 More importantly, keep a divide between work time and home time.
 If you find yourself working in front of the TV, you’ll likely find your brain struggles to either work or relax, meaning you get the worst of both worlds.

 Have different spaces for sleep, work, and play

 Continuing our theme of work/life balance, it’s important to physically separate your work from the other areas of your home life.
 I’ve known of people who’ve tried working from their actual bed, but it typically ends badly.
 People spend their work time wishing they were asleep, then staring at the ceiling at 2 am going over the latest work problem.

 The best solution is having a completely separate room where you go to work, a place where nothing else happens and with no distractions.
 Many find the act of keeping the office door shut while they work further helps create that clear divide between work and play, both for you and anyone else you share your home with.

 If it’s not possible (or practical) to have your own separate room, it’s important to still make sure there’s a clear physical distinction between where you work and everywhere else.
 That might mean having a small corner of a room, a specific desk, or even a different computer set aside for work.

 Have different clothes for work and home time

 One of the joys of working from home is you get to decide the dress code.
 No more uncomfortable outfits, hooray!
 In fact, most people go celebrate this by spending the first week or so working in their pajamas.